 Active Rotarian Involvement:

 Rotarians and other community volunteers distribute "Josh the Baby Otter" books at an in-school group assembly, at schools throughout the Mat-Su Borough.
-Typically, a team of 5 Rotarians lead children through a story, singing together with body movements, leading to a water safety pledge and receiving their book with a Rotary sticker, an associated coloring book, a CD with songs, and a fun sticker.
+Typically, a team of 5 Rotarians lead children through a story, singing together with body movements, leading to a water safety pledge and receiving their book with a Rotary sticker, an associated coloring book, and a fun sticker.
 The assembly is enhanced by a visit by our costumed mascot "Josh the Otter" who joins in the singing and actions.

 In 2017-18, the project introduced pool training sessions in partnership with local pools and the Alaska Office of Boating Safety.
 These sessions teach children how to safely respond to upsets, as well as reinforcing basic water and boating safety practice.
 Again, Josh makes an appearance at these sessions, which the kids enjoy, and which helps reinforce the message.
 In 2018-19 the program will add the "Learn to Float" water (pool) sessions that train very young children (pre-K) to float when they find themselves in water.
 This proven training method is offered by Susitna Rotarians who have received specialized training in the method.
 In 2018-19, our club took Josh the Otter to Mexico, and held 2 Float For Life sessions in addition to the classroom presentation.

 We achieve public awareness through the visibility the children provide by bringing their books home to parents and siblings, and through press releases, social media and direct contacts.
 "Kids Don't Float" kiosks are a continuous presence at area bodies of water, and are also highlighted through social media.
 Both the books and kiosks are marked with Rotary symbols.